Starting Out on the Right Foot

 It can be difficult to make that initial contact with someone you have never met.
 Your first email should be professional and to the point.
 Here is a sample email to help you get started:

-Subject Line: Seeking Career Mentoring from SLC Alumna
+Subject Line: Seeking Career Advice from SLC Alumna

 Hello (Mr. or Ms. __________)